BaguaSys/tutorials/src/algorithms/bytegrad.md

 [PyTorch DDP](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html)), in
 each iteration of the training process, the gradient, whose size is equal to the model size, needs to be sent and received on each worker.
 Such communication cost soon becomes the training bottleneck in many scenarios.

 There are many [existing
 papers](https://awesomeopensource.com/project/chester256/Model-Compression-Papers?categoryPage=21)
 about how to apply model/gradient compression to save this communication cost.
-Bagua provides a built-in gradient compression algorithm, which compresses the gradient floats to 8bit bytes before communication.
+Bagua provides a built-in gradient compression algorithm called **ByteGrad**, which compresses the gradient floats to 8bit bytes before communication.
 This saves 3/4 of the original cost.
 It implements high accuracy min-max quantization operator with optimized CUDA kernels, and hierarchical communication.
 This makes it much faster than other compression implementations in existing frameworks (such as [PyTorch PowerSGD](https://pytorch.org/docs/stable/ddp_comm_hooks.html#powersgd-communication-hook)) and converges similar to full precision communication on most tasks: